ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 When you create the deployment from the catalog, you need to specify the following parameters.

-1. **The service name** - The name can be any string and is the name used on the web and in the command line to identify the new database deployment.
+1. **The service name** - The name can be any string and is the name that is used on the web and in the command line to identify the new database deployment.
 2. **The region** - The region in which the database deployment resides.
 Currently, only US-South is available.
 3. **The database version** - The major version of the database to be created within the deployment.
 The latest minor version is always be used automatically.